ITSLeeds/ITS-Live/README.md

 # ITS-Live

-Software for Transport Data Science
+Software for Transport Data Science, distributed by staff at the Institute for Transport Studies, University of Leeds, UK.

-This project is designed to enable reproducible computing in transport research.
+This project is designed to enable reproducible computing in transport research and teaching.

 The software stack provided runs on Ubuntu 16.04, either installed onto your computer's hard drive, in a virtual machine, or in a docker file.
 Once you've decided how you want to run ITS-Live, please skip to the relevant install options below.